 The purpose of the anti-trust laws is to promote fair competition and preserve the free enterprise system.
-No CONSENSUS employee or agent has any authority to engage in conduct that does not comply with the antitrust laws or to authorize, direct, approve or condone such conduct by any other person.
+No Consensus Covered Individual or agent has any authority to engage in conduct that does not comply with the antitrust laws or to authorize, direct, approve or condone such conduct by any other person.